cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://github.com/Josue87/AnalyticsRelationships">AnalyticsRelationships</a> — command line #tool for to search for links between domains by Google Analytics ID
 </br><a href="https://github.com/enemy-submarine/pidrila">Pidrila</a> — Python Interactive Deepweb-oriented Rapid Intelligent Link Analyzer
 </br><a href='https://osint.sh/adsense/'>Adsense Identiicator Finder</a> — this service finds other sites belonging to the same owner or company by Google Adsense ID
+</br><a href='https://chrome.google.com/webstore/detail/smart-ruler/npgpdlfoflcfcohplcdclmocfemgpdga/related'>Smart ruler</a> — Simple #GoogleChrome extension (200 000 users) for those who like to explore the design of different sites